18jad/blankstreet-backend-test/README.md

 ```
 npm ci
-# npx prisma migrate dev --name init (if you are using a new/local database)
+# npx prisma migrate deploy (if you are using a new/local database)
 npx prisma generate
 ```